-You might first want to reach for a rodent poison from the hardware store, or try making one yourself.
-Either way, this is a mistake; poisons can seriously endanger your chickens.
+You might first want to reach for a rodent poison from the hardware store or try making one yourself.
+Either way, this is a mistake; poisons can seriously endanger your chickens (1).

-- Remember that chickens have voracious appetites, and will eat almost anything, including poisons.
+- Chickens have voracious appetites and will eat almost anything, including poisons.

-- Keep in mind that chickens will also potentially play with a dead rodent that may have been poisoned, thus spreading the poison to other chickens.
+- Chickens will also potentially play with a dead rodent that may have been poisoned, thus spreading the poison to other chickens.

 - Don’t forget that even if a chicken shows no signs of damage from poison, its eggs may carry some contamination.

-The most common way to achieve this is to have PVC vertical feeders such as the one pictured here; Chickens can access it, however rodents can not!
+The most common way to achieve this is to have PVC vertical feeders.
+Chickens can access it.
+Rodents can not!

 Like the secure feeder, you will also need to use a secure feed storage system.
 If rodents can’t get into the chicken feed, there will be very little reason for them to be interested in the coop at all.